 The Board of Directors formed the Nominating Advisory Committee in 2006 to provide the Nominating Committee with additional input from shareholders and others regarding desirable characteristics of director candidates and the composition of the Board of Directors.
+The key features of the skills matrix are also discussed with members of our Nominating Advisory Committee and their feedback is considered by the Nominating Committee when it updates the skills matrix.
 The Nominating Committee considers, but is not bound by, input provided by the Nominating Advisory Committee.
 The Nominating Advisory Committee currently includes four individuals affiliated with long-term shareholders of the Company and one individual who is a member of the medical community.
 Members of the Nominating Advisory Committee do not receive any compensation from the Company for serving on the Nominating Advisory Committee.
-The Nominating Advisory Committee met once in 2017.
-A description of the Nominating Advisory Committee, including a description of how the members of the committee are nominated and selected, can be found on our website at www.unitedhealthgroup.com.
+The Nominating Advisory Committee met once in 2018.
+A description of the Nominating Advisory Committee, including a description of how the members of the committee are nominated and selected, can be found on our website at www.unitedhealthgroup.com/about/corporate-governance.